-A. The overall goal of PREP is to encourage individuals from groups underrepresented in the biomedical and behavioral sciences and who have recently obtained their baccalaureate degrees to earn high quality Ph.D. degrees in biomedically relevant sciences through well-designed academic enhancements and extensive research experiences.
+A. The overall goal of PREP is to encourage individuals from groups underrepresented in the biomedical sciences and who have recently obtained their baccalaureate degrees to earn high quality Ph.D. degrees in biomedically relevant sciences through well-designed academic enhancements and extensive research experiences.
 In accordance with this goal, applicant institutions should recruit students from targeted groups who have expressed a strong desire to pursue biomedical Ph.D. degrees, particularly those who may have already applied to Ph.D. programs at research-intensive institutions but for reasons such as lack of research skills and experience and/or less competitive academic records, were not admitted into these programs.
 Institutional PREPs must be designed to provide these students the necessary academic enhancement and research training combined with thoughtful faculty mentoring and supportive peer group interactions that might make the students competitive to enter highly selective Ph.D. programs after a 1 year internship.

 Q. How should success of institutional PREPs be measured and what are the expectations of the TWD Division?